 Fund-balance targets are established for the General Fund, the Tort Fund, the Supplemental General State Aid Fund, Debt Service Funds and Capital Projects Funds.
-The set amounts differ for each fund and will require an annual review.
+The set amounts differ for each fund and require an annual review.
 Factors included in the determination of fund-balance targets include predictability of revenues, legal requirements, bond indentures, potential volatility of expenditures and liquidity requirements.
-The operating and debt service budget for the new fiscal year is the basis for calculating the ratio of undesignated fund balance to proposed expenditure.
-In essence, the current fiscal year's budgeted expenditures will determine the prior fiscal year's designated fund balance.
+The stabilization fund target is a percentage of operating and debt service budget.